Not sure how to pick the Google Ads bid strategy that’s right for you?

 Using an automatic Google Ads bid strategy, Google will automatically sets bids for you based on that ad’s likelihood to result in a click or conversion.

-The most obvious benefit to this kind of bidding is that most of the work is off your shoulders.
+The most obvious benefit to using Google Ads automated bid strategies is that most of the work is off your shoulders.
 You don’t have to worry about manually update bids for keywords or ad groups, it’s all done for you.

 Automatic bidding is kind of an umbrella term, and you can use it to focus on different goals.

-So within automatic bidding, you can narrow down your strategy to:
+So within automatic bidding, you can narrow down your best Google Ads bidding strategy to:

 - Maximize Clicks – automatically sets your bids to help get as many clicks as possible within your budget.